Migracode-Barcelona/git-mission/README.md

 ## Asking for Help

-If you've had problems with any of the steps above, ask for help on Slack - another trainee or a volunteer will be able to help you!
+If you've had problems with any of the steps above, ask for help on Slack - another student or a volunteer will be able to help you!

 When you ask for help you should always say what exactly isn't working